 Yukon corporate registry

-Applicants must be a registered business in Yukon.
+Applicants must be a registered business in the Yukon.

 If your business is not in good standing with Corporate Affairs, you may not be able to receive payment.